 Table of Contents

 Graceland University is committed to full compliance with the Rehabilitation Act (Section 504) and the Americans with Disabilities Act (ADA).
 As part of the implementation of this law, the university will continue to provide reasonable accommodations for students with disabilities so that they can participate fully in the university’s educational programs and activities.
-Although Graceland is not required by law to change the fundamental nature or essential curricular components of its programs in order to accommodate the needs of disabled students, the university will provide reasonable academic accommodations.
+Although Graceland is not required by law to change the fundamental nature or essential curricular components of its programs, the university will provide reasonable academic accommodations for qualifying individuals.

-Students with documented disabilities are encouraged to contact the Office of Student Disability Services before classes start or as early as possible.
+Students who qualify for accommodations are encouraged to contact the Office of Student Disability Services before classes start or as early as possible.
 The office will work with the course instructor and the student to arrange for reasonable accommodations.
 Students are required at their own expense to provide documentation verifying disability.
 All information for accommodations can be found here.

 Located in the Frederick Madison Smith Library, the Graceland University Writing Center provides a supportive, welcoming environment where students enrolled in all academic programs can work, together with trained tutors, on improving both general writing skills and specific writing assignments.
 Supported by writing tutors—experienced readers trained to assist at any stage of the writing process—students can learn to become effective writers.

 The Graceland University Writing Center offers both face-to-face tutoring (for on-campus students) and online tutoring (for distance learners).
 Students are encouraged to schedule appointments by calling (641-784-5077), by visiting (FMS Library), by emailing (WritingCenter@graceland.edu) or by clicking (My Graceland>Resources>Writing Center).